Research Projects

 Sustainable and resilient farming systems intensification in the eastern Gangetic Plains (‘SRFSI’)

 This ACIAR-funded project, led by CIMMYT, aimed to reduce poverty in the Eastern Gangetic Plains by improving productivity, profitability and sustainability of smallholder farmers while safeguarding the environment.
-UWA was one of the research collaborators and Dr Fay Rola-Rubzen led a team of social scientists in understanding farmers’ risk behaviour and how it affected their adoption of CASI technologies.
-Using mixed-methods approaches, Dr Fay Rola-Rubzen and researchers from CIMMYT, CSIRO, and various partners in Nepal, Bangladesh and India also examined the socio-economic impacts of conservation agriculture technologies among men and women farmers in the Eastern Gangetic Plains of South Asia.
-She also led the gender mainstreaming efforts in the project.
+UWA was one of the research collaborators and Prof Fay Rola-Rubzen led a team of social scientists in understanding farmers’ risk behaviour and how it affected their adoption of CASI technologies.
+Using mixed-methods approaches, the team examined the socio-economic impacts of conservation agriculture technologies among men and women farmers in the Eastern Gangetic Plains of South Asia.
+Prof Fay Rola-Rubzen also led the gender mainstreaming efforts in the project.

 Local crowdfunding for a low-emission society